google/fonts/cc-by-sa/knowledge/modules/advancing_type/lessons/space/content.md

 In type, this square represents to the type designer two things that are important links to the reader:

-1. Vertically, the space represents where the vertical intersection is between lines of text when the font is composed at any size, without additional vertical space.
+One: Vertically, the space represents where the vertical intersection is between lines of text when the font is composed at any size, without additional vertical space.

 [ILLO]
 The vertical dimensions of a font’s main glyph groups